 Restricted Stock, Restricted Units and Incentive Stock Beginning in 2006, the Company adopted a restricted stock program.
-As provided for under the 2011 and 2000 Plans, eligible employees are granted restricted stock that generally vests over four years from the date of grant.
+As provided for under the 2011 Plan and 2000 Plan, eligible employees are granted restricted stock that generally vests over four years from the date of grant.
 Under the Directors Plan, restricted stock units vest one year from the date of grant.

 In addition, the Company has issued incentive stock units to eligible employees that vest upon attainment of certain cumulative three-year performance goals.
-Based on the Company's performance for each three-year period then ended, the incentive stock units can vest and be awarded ranging from 0% to 200% of the initial incentive stock units granted.
-The incentive stock units included in the table below represent the number of shares that are expected to vest based on the

-Company's estimate for meeting those established performance targets.
-As of March 31, 2017, the Company estimates that it will achieve 92%, 95% and 100% for the incentive stock awards expected to vest based on performance for the three-year periods ending December 31, 2017, 2018, and 2019, respectively, and has recorded incentive compensation expense accordingly.
-If our estimate of the number of these stock units expected to vest changes in a future accounting period, cumulative compensation expense could increase or decrease and will be recognized in the current period for the elapsed portion of the vesting period and would change future expense for the remaining vesting period.
+Based on the Company's performance for each three-year period then ended, the incentive stock units can vest, with underlying shares of common stock being awarded in an amount ranging from 0% to 200% of the amount of initial incentive stock units granted.
+The incentive stock units included in the table below represent the number of incentive stock units that are expected to vest based on the Company's estimate for meeting those established performance targets.
+As of June 30, 2017, the Company estimates that it will achieve 87%, 85% and 99% for the incentive stock awards expected to vest based on performance for the three-year periods ending December 31, 2017, 2018, and 2019, respectively, and has recorded incentive compensation expense accordingly.
+If our estimate of the number of these incentive stock units expected to vest changes in a future accounting period, cumulative compensation expense could increase or decrease and will be recognized in the current period for the elapsed portion of the vesting period and would change future expense for the remaining vesting period.